Joseph Catalanotti

-Joseph Catalanotti (1887-1946) was an Italian-American labor leader who co-founded the Amalgamated Clothing Workers of America union, served as one of its vice presidents, and also served as president of the Free Italy American Labor Council.
+Joseph Catalanotti (born Giuseppe Catalanotti; 1887–1946) was an Italian-American labor leader who co-founded the Amalgamated Clothing Workers of America union, served as one of its vice presidents, and also served as president of the Free Italy American Labor Council.

 Background

-Joseph Catalanotti was born around 1887 in Castellmare (Castellammare del Golfo?), Sicily, Italy.
+Joseph Catalanotti was born around 1887 in Castellammare del Golfo, Sicily, Italy.
 He had at least one sibling, a sister.